johnperry-math/AoC2021/README.md

 ### Experience

+After coming up with an optimization that reduced running time to roughly 1/7 of what it was before,
+I'm very pleased with this attempt.
+It's many times slower than what I see posted in some places online, but I suspect that may be due to differences in algorithms and/or data structures.

 This wasn't especially hard, but it took me a long while.
 In fact, it took me 3 hours just to get to where I could start testing.
 Alas, that preceded several hours of debugging...
 But I liked it OK.

-It's interesting that, at least in the example, the solution to Part 2 occurs in a period where there are large gaps between newly-queued elements.
+It's interesting that the solution to Part 2 occurs in a period where there are large gaps between newly-queued elements.

 #### Discussion of potential optimizations

+_(out of date)_
-The puzzle solutions complete in roughly 3 minutes, 45 seconds on my machine.
+~~The puzzle solutions complete in roughly 3 minutes, 45 seconds on my machine.
 Curiously, part 2 took much, much less time, despite seeming more complicated;
 on my machine it took only about 15 seconds!
-I have this vague memory that part 1 was much faster before I adapted it for part 2, but I am not so sure.
+I have this vague memory that part 1 was much faster before I adapted it for part 2, but I am not so sure.~~

+The puzzle solutions complete in roughly 35 seconds on my machine.
+They used to take roughly 3 minutes, 45 seconds, but I realized that when an amphipod can travel to its home room, there is no point in considering other possibilities!
+The function `Can_Travel_Home` now takes that into account, with a remarkable effect on queue size and the indicated 7-fold improvement in execution time.

-All the optimizations I tried worked, _so long as I implemented them correctly._
+Previous optimizations I tried also helped,
+_so long as I implemented them correctly._
 But I have no idea how much they helped.

+Things not yet tried:
+* **(worth considering!)** A better prioritization function could help.
+  Currently I look only at the current energy usage, but perhaps I should look at "estimated distance to travel home".
+  This comes to mind especially when I read online that some people used an A* algorithm.
 * I suspect the current hash function is not very good, and may be leading to clashes.
-* A better prioritization function would probably help.
+  Off the top of my head,
+  the Chinese Remainder Theorem suggests that I should use:
+  * 7 as the smallest prime multiple for a row, and
+  * 13 as the smallest prime multiple for a column.

+  However, I haven't written much down on it, and I don't think it's having that much of an effect, especially now that the queue size is more reasonable.
-* I am probably queuing some "obviously" unsolvable configurations, which will slow things down.
+* I am probably queuing some "obviously" unsolvable configurations, which slow things down.
+  I have not thought enough about this to have an opinion as to whether it's worth the effort.